javigarridoc/Milestones-MUSE/README.md

 Create:
 1. program.py.
 It should print "Hello" (first week)
 2. hello_name.py.
-It should take input name xxx from keyboard and print "Hello xxxx" (second week)
+It should take input name xxx from keyboard and print "Hello xxxx" (first week)
 3. menu.py to cover different points of milestones from 2 to 6.
      *  2nd week milestone 2
      *  4th week milestone 3